Luis Advíncula: Loan to Ponte Preta

 Advíncula joined Brazilian club Ponte Preta on a six-month loan on 10 July 2013, being recommended to the club by manager Paulo César Carpegiani.
-Although he was expected to be the starting right-back for the Macaca after the departure of Cicinho, the Peruvian player only managed to make four appearances for the club, as he was usually the third-choice on the right side of the defence, behind Artur and Régis.
-He fell out of favor with manager Jorginho, calling the player "technically weak".
+Although he was expected to be the starting right-back after the departure of Cicinho, Advíncula only managed to make four appearances for the club, as he was usually the third-choice on the right side of the defence, behind Artur and Régis.
+He fell out of favor with manager Jorginho, who called Advíncula "technically weak".
 He was released from the club on 29 October.

 Loan to Vitória de Setúbal

 On 19 August 2014, he joined Vitória de Setúbal on a one-year loan.

 Rayo Vallecano

 On 29 July 2018, Advíncula returned to Europe, this time to La Liga's Rayo Vallecano on loan for one year.
-A year later, after a good season at Rayo Vallecano, it was said that club had decided to redeem the players buying option, especially after a very well played Copa America with Peru.
-However, because Rayo was relegated from La Liga in the season he was at the club, it was said that he would be sold from Rayo after they had redeemed him.
+A year later, it was revealed that club had decided to activate the player’s option to buy.